Ajatt-Tools/dictpopup/README.md

 ## Installation
 ### Arch Linux
-Install the AUR package `dictpoup`.
+Install the AUR package `dictpopup`.

 ### Manual
 First make sure, that you have all necessary dependencies installed.\